cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 # Assertions

+In testing, assertions are how you ensure things are as you expect them to be.
+In english, this might be phrased as "I assert that two plus two equals four", or "I assert that, when passed two and two as arguments, the addition function returns four."
+The idea is to throw an error if the condition is ever _not_ true.

+## Assertion Libraries

-Cypress bundles [popular assertion libraries](/guides/appendices/available-assertions.html) for you, and also uses them internally, automatically.
-It exposes synchronous and asynchronous assertion interfaces, so you're always a few keystrokes away from an expressive test.
+Cypress bundles [popular assertion libraries](/guides/appendices/available-assertions.html) for you, and exposes synchronous and asynchronous assertion interfaces.
+In Cypress, you're always a few keystrokes away from an expressive test.

 But before we talk about _how_ to assert, let's talk about _whether_ to assert!